 The NIJ standard is going to be changing soon and steel plates will have to get thicker and thus heavier to make the cut.
 We didn’t want to sell an even heavier plate, so we made the move to a more modern material.
 UHMWPE will pass all the new testing and give our customers superior performance.

 When a US company outsources body armor production, they have little to no supervision over manufacturing.
 They cannot speak to the real intent or care of the manufacturer.
 If something were to go wrong during manufacturing, the facility could sweep issues under the rug to meet deadlines without the US retailer’s knowledge.
-Our eyes stay on our materials and manufacturing through our whole process.
+Our eyes stay on our materials and manufacturing throughout the whole process.

-At Premier, we source only the best raw materials to make our products.
+At Premier Body Armor, we source only the best raw materials to make our products.
 Every fiber that goes into the manufacturing process is sourced and made in the USA.
 Our products are created with materials that undergo the highest level of quality control in the industry.

 In summary, we can look at many factors researched and considered by the military experts.
 We’ve seen how weight, maneuverability, durability, and so many more aspects affect the design of body armor.
 Why not look to the professionals for designing the best body armor for civilians?